shaina-gh/project-portfolio-dashboard/README.md

 This project is a dynamic and interactive dashboard built in **Microsoft Excel** to track and visualize the key metrics of a project portfolio.
 It is designed to provide project managers and stakeholders with an at-a-glance view of project health, financial performance, and timelines.

-The primary goal of this dashboard is to demonstrate advanced Excel skills for data analysis, visualization, and reporting—core competencies for any project management or analyst role.

 ---

 ## ✨ Features